 Where to Start Looking to Find a College in New Mexico

-The closest thing to a central college planning/search website for New Mexico is the NMKnowledge4college.org.
-It appears to be part of the New Mexico Department of Workforce Solutions.?
+Families looking for New Mexico colleges should start with the NMKnowledge4college.org website which is a part of the New Mexico Department of Workforce Solutions.
 The website has an interactive Financial Aid Handbook that contains information on New Mexico state scholarships.
 It includes a description of various financial aid options, how to apply for aid, and a basic planning timeline.